Sign up for the NEWS newsletter

 Kim purged political enemies and built one of the world's most rigid dictatorships and isolated societies.

-Above: Supreme commander Kim Il Sung attends the military parade celebrating the creation of the Korean People's Army in February 1948.
+At left: Supreme commander Kim Il Sung attends the military parade celebrating the creation of the Korean People's Army in February 1948.

 Kim Jong Nam